feather-rs/feather/README.md

 and performance lends itself to these types of servers.
 Therefore, our current focus is on building a rich plugin API to enable these use cases.

-In the long term, Feather could be used on larger, more survival-like servers, where its performance should allow
+In the long term, Feather could be used on larger, more survival-like servers, where its performance should allow many players to simultaneously play on the same world with very few resources.

 ### Ecosystem